AoChang56/FWIRM/READme.md

 run *forward_modelling.py* to get the "observation data" firstly.

-run *RMFWI.py* for an ensemble of velocity realisations.
+run *RMFWI.py* to get an ensemble of inverted velocity realisations.

 > [!NOTE]
 > The estimation of geostatistics characterisations in the inversion processing needs to be consistent with the input velocity data in the forward modelling.